Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 Z-Score

 A Z-score indicates how many standard deviations an element is from the mean.
-It is calculated using the formula Z = (X - Mu) / SE, where X is the sample mean.
-By calculating the Z-score for the sample mean of 24.3, we can assess whether this value is unusual compared to the expected distribution of sample means.
+It is calculated using the formula Z = (X - mu) / SE, where X is the sample mean.
+This score is essential for finding probabilities in a standard normal distribution and determining if a sample mean is unusual.

 Recommended video: